ztyyLV/barcode-reader-docs-mobile/programming/android/api-reference/interface-textresultcallback.md

 ## textResultCallback

-The abstract class for users to get barcode results from the callback.
+Represents the method to handle the text result array returned by the library.

 ```java
 void textResultCallback(int frameId, ImageData imageData, TextResult[] results);